mattskanaut/qualys_webinar/OutlinePlan.md

 ## 🎯 QUESTION 1
 ### "What does 'security best practice' actually mean in a cloud-native world?"

-**Target time**: 8 minutes
+**Target time**: 6 minutes
 **Breach story**: Capital One (2019)
 **Engagement**: Poll on shared responsibility understanding

 ---

 ### 🎤 HOST OPENING (30 seconds)
 "Let's start with the phrase everyone uses but nobody defines - 'security best practice.'
-I know we're often asked by our customers to help them follow best practice.
-But here's the thing - in cloud, the old best practices can actually make you LESS secure.
+Here's the thing - in cloud, the old best practices can actually make you LESS secure.
 So what does best practice actually mean now?"

 ---

-**BEAT 1: The Paradigm Shift** (Expert - 2 minutes)
+**BEAT 1: The Paradigm Shift** (Expert - 1.5 minutes)
-*[SLIDE 2: Traditional vs Cloud Best Practice comparison - static split screen]*
+*[SLIDE 1B: Traditional vs Cloud Security Paradigm - split screen visual]*

-"Great question.
-In traditional IT, best practice was a checklist - patch monthly, scan quarterly, update firewall rules.
-But in cloud, by the time you've finished your checklist, your entire infrastructure has changed three times.

-So cloud best practice isn't about following a list - it's about building systems that secure themselves.
-It's the difference between manually checking every door is locked versus having doors that automatically lock and alert you if someone tries to force them.

-Best practice has shifted from static compliance to continuous adaptation."

-*Beginner layer*: "Imagine trying to guard a building where the doors and windows keep moving."

-*Intermediate layer*: "That Azure VM you scanned yesterday?
-It's gone.
-Replaced by three containers that weren't there this morning."

-*Expert nugget*: "This means policy-as-code, immutable infrastructure, and event-driven security responses"

-**BEAT 2: The Five Cloud-Native Best Practices** (Expert - 2 minutes) *[SLIDE 3: The 5 Cloud-Native Best Practices - numbered list with icons]*

-"So what ARE the actual best practices for cloud?
-There are five core principles:

-1. Continuous Monitoring & Validation - Not scanning quarterly, but validating every change in real-time
-2. Identity First and Zero Trust - Never trust, always verify - especially identities
-3. Policy-Driven Automated Enforcement - Humans can't keep up with cloud speed, automation must
-4. Shift Security Left - Build security into the code and infrastructure, not bolt it on after
-5. Context-Based Prioritization - Not all risks are equal - understand exposure and blast radius

-Think of it like switching from a security guard who checks doors once a night to a smart building that monitors and responds 24/7."
+"Thanks Dave for the introduction and thank you for the first question to kick us off.

+I'd like to challenge the entire premise of the question, I don't think that cloud security is fundamentally different to what we should be doing on prem and that much of the talk around changes in security practice when moving to the cloud have much more to do with changes in our technology landscape and our approaches to security in general, than they do with our deployment methods.

+So perhaps a better way to think of this is what does our current best thinking look like today.

+Personally, I direct anyone who is interested in studying this topic to read NIST CSF.
+I know, hardly bed time reading, but it lays out very clearly and approach to security that serves us equally well in all domains.

+NIST Special Publication 800-53 provides the security controls that implement the CSF functions - and notice how these controls don't change based on where you deploy them.
+Whether it's AC-3 (Access Enforcement) or SI-4 (System Monitoring), the fundamental security objectives remain constant.

+What HAS changed isn't the principles - it's our ability to implement them effectively.

+The real shift is from static, manual security practices to dynamic, automated ones.
+From periodic validation to continuous verification.
+From human-scale administration to programmatic control.

+Capital One's breach wasn't caused by cloud deployment - it was caused by applying yesterday's implementation patterns to today's infrastructure capabilities.
+They had excellent perimeter security but failed at continuous configuration validation and least-privilege access - both timeless security principles."

+*Expert insight*: "Cloud didn't create new security problems - it exposed how inadequate our old implementation methods were at scale and speed."

-*For beginners*: "Think of it like switching from a security guard who checks doors once a night to a smart building that monitors and responds 24/7"
+*For beginners*: "Think of it like the difference between manually checking every door in a building once a week versus having smart locks that verify every access attempt in real-time."

-*For experts*: "This means policy-as-code, immutable infrastructure, and event-driven security responses"
+*For intermediate practitioners*: "The same defense-in-depth principles apply, but now we can implement them with Infrastructure as Code, API-driven monitoring, and event-driven responses."

+*Advanced perspective*: "What we call 'cloud-native security' is really just modern security engineering - policy as code, immutable infrastructure, and zero-trust architecture work equally well in private data centers."

-**BEAT 2: Capital One Breach Story** (Expert - 2 minutes) *[SLIDE 4: Capital One - Traditional vs Cloud Best Practices comparison chart]*
+**BEAT 2: Capital One Breach - Why Old Methods Failed Modern Infrastructure** (Expert - 2.5 minutes) *[SLIDE 2B: Capital One Breach - Old Methods Failed Modern Infrastructure]*

-"Let me show you why this matters.
-Capital One followed traditional best practices perfectly.
-They had a WAF deployed for perimeter security, security tools and monitoring, compliance certifications, an incident response team, and regular vulnerability scanning.

-But they missed the cloud-native best practices.
-No continuous validation - their config drifted over months.
-They trusted the WAF instead of using zero trust.
-No automated enforcement - IMDSv2 wasn't enforced.
-Over-permissioned IAM role instead of least privilege.
-No defense in depth or network segmentation.

-*Expert detail*: "Here's exactly what happened: The attacker - a former AWS employee named Paige Thompson - discovered that Capital One's Web Application Firewall was misconfigured to allow Server-Side Request Forgery (SSRF) attacks.
-She crafted malicious requests that forced the WAF to make internal calls to AWS's metadata service at 169.254.169.254.
-This metadata service contained temporary AWS credentials that the WAF instance was using.
-The WAF's IAM role had been given overly broad permissions including access to S3 buckets containing customer data.
-Using these stolen credentials, Thompson systematically enumerated and downloaded over 700 folders of data from S3, including credit applications, Social Security numbers, and bank account details.
-The attack persisted for months because there was no anomaly detection flagging the unusual data access patterns."

-They had every traditional security control but missed the cloud-native ones.
-The result?
-Not sophisticated hacking, but configuration drift and over-privileged access."

 #### 📊 Breach Context: Capital One (2019)
-- **Date**: March-July 2019 (disclosed July 29, 2019)
 - **Scale**: 100 million US customers, 6 million Canadian customers affected
-- **Impact**: 140,000 Social Security numbers, 80,000 bank account numbers exposed
-- **Attacker**: Former AWS employee who knew the systems
 - **Method**: SSRF attack through misconfigured WAF to access metadata service

-*The lesson*: "Every piece was a 'small' misconfiguration.
-Together, they created a highway to customer data."

-*Expert insight*: "Notice the metadata service attack vector - that's why IMDSv2 enforcement is now critical."

-**BEAT 4: How Cloud Best Practices Would Have Prevented It** (Expert - 1.5 minutes) *[SLIDE 5: Capital One attack path with prevention points highlighted]*

-"Here's exactly how cloud-native best practices would have stopped this:

-Continuous Validation would have caught the WAF misconfiguration within minutes, not months.
-Zero Trust architecture wouldn't let the metadata service trust the WAF by default - IMDSv2 would be enforced.
-Automated Enforcement would auto-remediate over-privileged IAM roles before they could be exploited.
-Least Privilege means the WAF role would only have minimal required permissions.
-Defense in Depth with network segmentation would prevent lateral movement.

-This wasn't a sophisticated attack - it was a failure to apply cloud-native thinking to cloud infrastructure."

-**What Actually Went Wrong:**
+- **Impact**: $700M+ in fines, congressional hearings, CEO resignation

+"Capital One followed traditional best practices PERFECTLY.
+Look what they had:"
+- WAF for perimeter security ✓
+- Security monitoring tools ✓
+- Compliance certifications ✓
+- Incident response team ✓
+- Regular vulnerability scanning ✓

+"But they missed every cloud-native essential:"
+- ❌ Configuration drifted over months (no continuous validation)
+- ❌ Trusted the WAF instead of zero trust
-- Overly permissive IAM role attached to WAF instance
+- ❌ Over-permissioned IAM role (not least privilege)
-- WAF misconfiguration allowing SSRF attacks
-- S3 buckets accessible with the compromised credentials
-- No network segmentation between WAF and sensitive data storage
-- Lack of anomaly detection for unusual S3 access patterns

-*Key insight*: "This wasn't a sophisticated attack - it was a failure to apply cloud-native thinking to cloud infrastructure"
+- ❌ No automated enforcement (IMDSv2 not enforced)

+*Attack path*: "Former AWS employee exploited SSRF in misconfigured WAF → accessed metadata service → stole temporary credentials → used over-privileged IAM role → downloaded 700+ folders from S3."

+"100+ million customers compromised because traditional security thinking met cloud infrastructure."

+*Beginner insight*: "Think of it like having perfect locks on your front door, but leaving the back door wide open because you didn't know it existed."

+*Intermediate detail*: "The SSRF attack forced the WAF to make calls to AWS metadata service at 169.254.169.254 - a cloud-specific attack vector traditional scanners miss."

+*Expert analysis*: "IMDSv2 enforcement would have blocked this entirely.
+This is why cloud-native security controls aren't optional - they're foundational."

+**BEAT 3: AWS Security Design Principles - Modern Implementation** (Expert - 1.5 minutes)
+*[SLIDE 2C: AWS Security Design Principles - Scale Makes Them Essential]*

+"So what does modern security implementation actually look like?
+AWS has documented seven security design principles that perfectly capture this shift from manual to automated, periodic to continuous.

+The brilliance of these principles isn't that they're new - it's that they show how cloud scale makes timeless security concepts absolutely essential.
+Take 'implement a strong identity foundation' - we've always known identity matters, but at cloud scale, you simply cannot manage access with spreadsheets.
+You need centralized identity, least privilege by default, and automated provisioning.

+Or look at 'maintain traceability' - we've always wanted good logging, but when your infrastructure changes every few minutes, real-time monitoring isn't nice-to-have, it's survival.
+Same with 'automate security best practices' - we used to think automation was for efficiency.
+Now we realize it's the only way to maintain security at scale.

+And here's my favorite - 'keep people away from data.'
+This sounds radical, but it's really just the natural evolution of separation of duties.
+When you have thousands of resources spinning up and down, human access becomes your biggest risk."

+"These principles aren't cloud-specific - they're what good security looks like when you can finally implement it properly."

+*For beginners*: "Start with strong identity and automation - get MFA everywhere and let code manage your configurations."

+*For intermediate practitioners*: "Focus on traceability and defense in depth - if you can't see what's happening in real-time, you're flying blind."

+*For experts*: "Embrace the 'keep people away from data' principle - build systems that operate securely without human intervention."

-**BEAT 5: The New Framework** (Expert - 1 minute)
+**BEAT 4: Quick Wins** (Expert - 30 seconds)
-*[SLIDE 6: FROM → TO framework transitions]*

-"So here's your new framework for cloud security best practice.
-We need to shift FROM periodic scanning TO continuous validation, FROM manual review TO automated enforcement, FROM perimeter defense TO zero trust architecture, FROM compliance checklists TO risk-based prioritization, FROM patching vulnerabilities TO preventing misconfigurations.

-Quick wins to start today - if you're just getting started, enable cloud-native security services like Defender for Cloud or GuardDuty.
-If you're more advanced, implement policy-as-code for automated governance.
-And if you're really pushing the envelope, build event-driven remediation pipelines."

-**FROM → TO:**
-- Periodic scanning → Continuous validation
-- Manual review → Automated enforcement
-- Perimeter defense → Zero trust architecture
-- Compliance checklists → Risk-based prioritization
-- Patching vulnerabilities → Preventing misconfigurations

-Quick wins for everyone:
-- Beginners: "Enable cloud-native security services (Defender, GuardDuty)"
-- Intermediate: "Implement policy-as-code for automated governance"
-- Advanced: "Build event-driven remediation pipelines"
+"Start today: Enable cloud-native security services like GuardDuty or Defender.
+Implement MFA everywhere.
+Scan for public resources.
+The future is automated, continuous, and identity-centric."

 **ENGAGEMENT BREAK** (Host - 30 seconds)
 *[POLL: "Which traditional best practice causes the most cloud problems?"]*